simon-ritchie/apysc/docs_src/source/quick_start.md

 ## Add sprite container and vector graphics

-`Sprite` class is the basic container object of each display object, and it can make vector graphics with the `graphics` property.
+The `Sprite` class is the container object of each display object, and it can make vector graphics with the `graphics` property.

 ```py
 # runnable